egXcoder/Study-Repository/php/laravel/queue.md

+## Reserving Message

+when a message being read by queue it reserve it by filling reserved_at then no other workers can use it

+after worker done with the message, he can either delete it on success or release it by nulling reserved_at

 Q: if job is reserved and the worker crashed before releasing it, how long worker will take before retrying it?